 - Covert narcissistic behaviours.

-The main difference between the overt and covert narcissistic behaviour is that overt behavior is obvious to all.
+The main difference between the overt and covert narcissistic behaviour is that overt behaviour is obvious to all.
 Overt narcissists are grandiose and exhibit stereotypical narcissistic traits.
 Their behaviour patterns usually involve mood swings and impulsive behaviour with sudden anger and aggression.
 Their lack of empathy, an inflated self-image and exaggerated belief of superiority, manipulative and self-centred behaviour, and craving for admiration are right out there, in-your-face.

 Their need to be accepted and liked outweighs anything else and they are incredibly careful about who they reveal themselves too.